eclipse-sumo/sumo/docs/web/docs/Tutorials/SUMOlympics.md

 ([get it from here](https://www.python.org/downloads/)) We have to include the generated route file `sumolympicWalks.rou.xml` in the config file `sumolympic.sumocfg` to let the simulation know about them.
-Several route files can be included by merely seperating them by a comma.
+Several route files can be included by merely separating them by a comma.
 Therefore, modify the `<route-files .../>`-entry of our config to look like this (be sure to put no spaces between the filenames\!):